number571/tendermint/docs/tendermint-core/fast-sync.md

 reported peer height.
 See [the IsCaughtUp method](https://github.com/number571/tendermint/blob/b467515719e686e4678e6da4e102f32a491b85a0/blockchain/pool.go#L128).

 Note: There are three versions of fast sync.
-We recommend using v0 as v1 and v2 are still in beta.
+We recommend using v0 as v2 is still in beta.
   If you would like to use a different version you can do so by changing the version in the `config.toml`:

 ```toml